 Located just outside of Llano in Central Texas, Enchanted Rock State Natural Area has to be seen to be believed.
 An especially large aura of Native American lore, visitors flock here to witness the majestic views of this enormous piece of pink granite rock, one the largest of its kind in the United States.
 Make the climb to the top of the 425-foot landmark for a mesmerizing panoramic view of the area, while other popular activities include rock climbing and hiking.

-Take a refreshing dip in Hamilton Pool Nature Preserve (Nearby Hotels)
+Take a dip in Hamilton Pool Nature Preserve (Nearby Hotels)

 Located in Dripping Springs, Hamilton Pool Nature Preserve is a natural wonder that was created thousands of years ago.
 It emerged when the surface of an underground river collapsed and is now a place that adventurous travelers can explore.
-Just 23 miles west of Austin, soak in the pristine natural beauty of the area and take in the views of the emerald green waters, limestone cliffs and cypress trees that surround you, as the refreshing waters offer the perfect respite from a warm Texas sunshine.
+One of the top attractions in Dripping Springs, you can oak in the pristine natural beauty of the area and take in the views of the emerald green waters, limestone cliffs and cypress trees that surround you, as the refreshing waters offer the perfect respite from a warm Texas sunshine.

 Pay homage to music legends at Gruene Hall (Nearby Hotels)

-Located in New Braunfels, Gruene Hall was built in 1878 and is the oldest continually operating and most famous dance hall in Texas.
+A popular site in New Braunfels, Gruene Hall was built in 1878 and is the oldest continually operating and most famous dance hall in Texas.
 Retaining its original design, visit this 6,000-square-foot dance hall to find 1930s advertisements adorning the walls as live entertainment fills the air.
-Playing host to a long list of music legends such as George Strait, Willie Nelson, and Lyle Lovett, is has been the home where music icons come to pay respects and try out new material.
+Playing host to a long list of music legends such as George Strait, Willie Nelson, and Lyle Lovett, it has been the home where music icons come to pay respects and try out new material.

 A perfect escape in the summer heat, head to Schlitterbahn for a day of family-friendly fun in the sun.
 A Bavarian-themed water park, here visitors will find something that appeals to both thrill-seekers and non-thrillseekers alike, as its refreshing waters are sure to beat the heat.
 Located on the banks of the Comal River, the natural landscape of the park highlights the park’s array of attractions, from exciting tube shoots to the activity pools for the little ones.